 FORCE MAJEURE

-Neither the VENDOR nor PURCHASER shall be liable for failure of performance due to events beyond its control such as act of God, war, insurrection, rebellion, act of sabotage by an extremist, or public enemy (“Event of Force Majeure”).
+Neither the VENDOR nor PURCHASER shall be liable for failure of performance due to events beyond its control such as natural disasters, war, insurrection, rebellion, act of sabotage by an extremist or public enemy, or pandemic (“Event of Force Majeure”).

-If delivery of Goods and/or Services are to be delayed by such events, the VENDOR shall immediately notify PURCHASER in writing and PURCHASER may either: (i) extend time for performance; or (ii) terminate all or part of the uncompleted portion of this Agreement at no cost to PURCHASER.
+If delivery of Goods and/or Services are expected to be delayed by an Event of Force Majeure, the VENDOR shall immediately notify PURCHASER in writing and PURCHASER may either: (i) extend time for performance; or (ii) terminate all or part of the uncompleted portion of this Agreement at no cost to PURCHASER.

 Financial distress is not an Event of Force Majeure.

 SEVERABILITY